eissapk/olum/docs/CLI.md

 `Do you want to catch all routes to fallback to root ?`</br>
 If you typed `yes` then you will need to add the desired routes separated by comma `e.g. about, contact, faq`</br>
 This option is for single page apps that use a host which supports only front-end technologies

+> Now you can export desktop app by following the cli questions